-^{} Less than 1%
+\\ Less than 1%

-(1) Pursuant to SEC rules, the percentages above are calculated by taking the number of shares indicated as beneficially owned by the listed person or group and dividing that number by the sum of (a) the number of issued and outstanding shares in each series or the combined series, as applicable, plus (b) the number of shares of each series or the combined series, as applicable, that the person or group may purchase through the exercise of stock options as indicated in the notes to the table.

-(2) Based upon information contained in its report on Form 13G for the year ended December 31, 2011, as filed with the SEC on February 13, 2012, First Dallas Holdings, Inc. and Craig D. Hodges share dispositive power with respect to 1,295,000 of these shares and share voting power with respect to 1,080,000 of these shares.
-The subsidiaries of First Dallas Holdings, Inc. have the following authority with respect to these shares: First
+- (1) Pursuant to SEC rules, the percentages above are calculated by taking the number of shares indicated as beneficially owned by the listed person or group and dividing that number by the sum of (a) the number of issued and outstanding shares in each series or the combined series, as applicable, plus (b) the number of shares of each series or the combined series, as applicable, that the person or group may purchase through the exercise of stock options as indicated in the notes to the table. - (2) Based upon information contained in Amendment No. 1 to its report on Form 13G for the year ended December 31, 2012, as filed with the SEC on February 13, 2013, Zuckerman Investment Group, Sherwin A. Zuckerman, and Daniel R. Zuckerman share voting authority and investment authority with respect to all of